 Salvia or Sage?

 Salvia is derived from the Latin word salvare, which literally means “to save,” and there’s a good reason for it.
 Salvias have enjoyed a long reputation, particularly in alternative medicine, for helping to ease a variety of common ailments.
-Their crushed leaves are often added to drinks to soothe sore throats and mouth infections, to reduce inflammations and as an aid in digestion.
+Their crushed leaves are often added to drinks to soothe sore throats and mouth infections, reduce inflammations, and aid digestion.

-It is not uncommon for the terms salvia and sage to be used interchangeably, and the fact of the matter is that all sages are indeed salvias.
+It is not uncommon for the terms salvia and sage to be used interchangeably.
+However, the fact of the matter is that all sages are indeed salvias.

 However, common usage of these two terms has developed over the years.
-Whereas sage is used when talking about members of the salvia genus that are used in cooking recipes or for medicinal purposes, salvia is more often used when speaking of ornamental members of the genus.
+For example, whereas sage is used when talking about members of the salvia genus used in cooking recipes or for medicinal purposes, salvia is more often used when speaking of ornamental members of the genus.

-Regarding this lovely sage, its leaves may be minced and used as a flavoring in breads and other recipes.
+Regarding this lovely sage, its leaves may be minced and used as a flavoring in bread and other recipes.

-The leaves are also picked and steeped in hot water to make an aromatic tea that can also aid in soothing a sore throat.
-And as a California native, it’s floral, herbal taste has even found its way into a beer recipes!
+The leaves are also picked and steeped in hot water to make an aromatic tea that can aid in soothing a sore throat.
+And as a California native, its floral, herbal taste has even found its way into beer recipes!

-Popular cultivars include Avis Keedy, a perennial sage which is best recognized by its lemon-yellow flowers that fade to white.
+Popular cultivars include Avis Keedy, a perennial sage best recognized by its lemon-yellow flowers that fade to white.

 Another is Powerline Pink, a fragrant sage that produces dark pink flowers.